-- The Protection Profile[5] requires the TOE to provide at least one security service: the generation of random numbers by means of a physical Random Number Generator.
-The Security Target may require additional security services as described in these packages or define TOE specific security services.
-It is essential that the TOE ensures the correct operation of all security services provided by the TOE for the Security IC Embedded Software. - 66 According to the Protection Profile there is the following high-level security concern related to security service: - SC4 deficiency of random numbers. - 67 To be able to protect these assets (SC1 to SC4) the TOE shall self-protect its TSF.
-Critical information about the TSF shall be protected by the development environment and the operational environment.
-Critical information may include: - logical design data, physical design data, IC Dedicated Software, and configuration data, - Initialisation Data and Pre-personalisation Data, specific development aids, test and characterisation related data, material for software development support, and photomasks. - 68 Such information and the ability to perform manipulations assist in threatening the above assets. - 69 Note that there are many ways to manipulate or disclose the user data of the Composite TOE: (i) An attacker may manipulate the Security IC Embedded Software or the TOE. (ii) An attacker may cause malfunctions of the TOE or abuse Test Features provided by the TOE.
+64 According to the Protection Profile there is the following high-level security concern related to security service:

+SC4 deficiency of random numbers.

+- To be able to protect these assets the TOE shall protect its security functionality.
+Therefore critical information about the TOE shall be protected.
+Critical information includes: - logical design data, physical design data, IC Dedicated Software, and configuration data, - Initialisation Data and Pre-personalisation Data, specific development aids, test and characterisation related data, material for software development support, and photomasks. - 66 Such information and the ability to perform manipulations assist in threatening the above assets. - 67 Note that there are many ways to manipulate or disclose the User Data: (i) An attacker may manipulate the Security IC Embedded Software or the TOE. (ii) An attacker may cause malfunctions of the TOE or abuse Test Features provided by the TOE.
 Such attacks usually require design information of the TOE to be obtained.
-They pertain to all information about (i) the circuitry of the IC (hardware including the physical memories), (ii) the IC Dedicated Software with the parts IC Dedicated Test Software (if any) and IC Dedicated Support Software (if any), and (iii) the configuration data for the TSF.
-The knowledge of this information may enable or support attacks on the assets.
-Therefore the TOE Manufacturer must ensure that the development and production of the TOE (refer to Section 1.2.3) is secure so that no restricted, sensitive, critical or very critical information is unintentionally made available for attacks in the operational phase of the TOE (cf. [8] for details on assessment of knowledge of the TOE in the vulnerability analysis). - 70 The TOE Manufacturer must apply protection to support the security of the TOE.
+They pertain to all information about (i) the circuitry of the IC (hardware including the physical memories), (ii) the IC Dedicated Software with the parts IC Dedicated Test Software (if any) and IC Dedicated Support Software (if any), and (iii) the configuration data for the security functionality.
+The knowledge of this information enables or supports attacks on the assets.
+Therefore the TOE Manufacturer must ensure that the development and production of the TOE is secure so that no information is unintentionally made available for the operational phase of the TOE. - 68 The TOE Manufacturer must apply protection to support the security of the TOE.
 This not only pertains to the TOE but also to all information and material exchanged with the developer of the Security IC Embedded Software.
 This covers the Security IC Embedded Software itself if provided by the developer of the Security IC Embedded Software or any authentication data required to enable the download of software.
 This includes the delivery (exchange) procedures for Phase 1 and the Phases after TOE Delivery as far as they can be controlled by the TOE Manufacturer.
-These aspects enforce the usage of the supporting documents and the refinements of SAR defined in the protection profile. - 71 The information and material produced and/or processed by the TOE Manufacturer in the TOE development and production environment (Phases 2 up to TOE Delivery) can be grouped as follows: - logical design data, - physical design data, - IC Dedicated Software, Initialisation Data and Pre-personalisation Data, - Security IC Embedded Software, provided by the Security IC Embedded Software developer and implemented by the IC manufacturer, - specific development aids, - test and characterisation related data, as long as they are generated, stored, or processed by the TOE Manufacturer.
+These aspects enforce the usage of the supporting documents and the refinements of SAR defined in the protection profile. - 69 The information and material produced and/or processed by the TOE Manufacturer in the TOE development and production environment (Phases 2 up to TOE Delivery) can be grouped as follows: - logical design data, - physical design data, - IC Dedicated Software, Initialisation Data and Pre-personalisation Data, - Security IC Embedded Software, provided by the Security IC Embedded Software developer and implemented by the IC manufacturer, - specific development aids, - test and characterisation related data, - material for software development support, and - photomasks and products in any form as long as they are generated, stored, or processed by the TOE Manufacturer.